AI Summary

 | Gemini App (basic) | Free | Latest Gemini Flash model in consumer chat; limited to web/mobile app |

 Sales motions across products: Pure self-serve PLG for AI Studio and Gemini API (pay-as-you-go); sales-led for Vertex AI enterprise commitments, dedicated capacity, and Google Workspace enterprise contracts.
-Consumer Google One AI Premium is self-serve subscription.
-All prices accessed 2026-05-29.
+Consumer Google AI (One) plans are self-serve subscription.

 Hidden costs : what surprises Gemini API buyers beyond base token rates